Star Trek Memories

 Star Trek Radio Documentary in Hollywood

-When I worked in the radio broadcasting industry in the number two market, Los Angeles, I produced a documentary series about the original Star Trek on the occasion of the 1973 debut of the Saturday morning animated spinoff.
+After I completed an undergraduate degree in journalism I ended up working in the radio broadcasting industry in the number two market, Los Angeles.
+This gave me the unique opportunity to produce a radio documentary series about the original Star Trek on the occasion of the 1973 debut of the Saturday morning animated spinoff.
 Read more and listen to the voice of Gene Roddenberry, who created Star Trek.

 I first met Gene Roddenberry in 1973.
 I somehow persuaded him to agree to an interview for the radio documentary that I was producing.